 Our charter and Bylaws provide that our directors are required to be elected by the affirmative vote of a majority of all the votes cast on the matter in person or by Proxy at our Annual Meeting at which a quorum is present.
 Our Guidelines on Corporate Governance further provide that any incumbent director who fails to receive the required vote for re-election must offer to resign from our Board.
-The Nominating and Corporate Governance Committee will make a recommendation to our Board on whether to accept or reject the offer to resign.
+In that case, the Nominating and Corporate Governance Committee will make a recommendation to our Board on whether to accept or reject the offer to resign.
 Our Board will then act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision within 90 days after the date of the certification of the election results.
 If the offer to resign is not accepted, the director will continue to serve until the next annual meeting and until the director's successor is elected and qualifies.
 If the offer to resign is accepted, then our Board, in its sole discretion, may fill any resulting vacancy or may decrease the size of our Board pursuant to our charter and Bylaws.
-The director whose offer to resign is under consideration will not participate in our Board's decision regarding whether to accept or reject such director's offer to resign.
+The director whose offer to resign is under consideration will not participate in the Nominating and Corporate Governance Committee's or our Board's decision regarding whether to accept or reject such director's offer to resign.